 I can only imagine the desperation that Billy felt at his sudden separation from family, or the anxious thoughts that must have

 spiralled through his mind even at the sight of the giant jet transport that he was ushered into.
-He told me how his heart
+He told me how his heart raced

-found that he was alone, with no familiar face to comfort him.
+that he was alone, with no familiar face to comfort him.

-monster flew unrelentingly onward, taking him toward a soundless and unfamiliar land and a dark indefinite future.
+unrelentingly onward, taking him toward a soundless and unfamiliar land and a dark indefinite future.

 Billy was processed under Operation Kids at Clark Air Base in the Philippines.
 He was then flown from Manila to the

 United States, the country of his birthright.
-In California, doctors examining him did not realize his deafness was due to a
+In California, doctors examining him did not realize his deafness was due to a recent

-about his situation.
+situation.
 Without a second thought, the 64 year old widow took it upon herself to raise him.

 In September Billy was fitted with a single hearing aid.
 The damage to his right ear was too severe to correct.
 School officials,

 believing he had a mental disability, put him into the second grade: his deafness and silence once again misinterpreted.
-Not
+Not only

-communicate in an unfamiliar language.
+an unfamiliar language.